Bayesian Nonparametric Cost-Effectiveness Analyses: Causal Estimation and Adaptive Subgroup Discovery: Joint Nonparametric Model for Cost and Survival Time

-\end{itemize} \item \textit{Update baseline hazard, $\lambda^{(m+1)}_0$}: This is a multi-step update involving a discretization of the time interval, and updating several latent, hierarchical parameters that induce the AR(1) structure.
-These updates involve a mix of grid sampling and adaptive Metropolis-Hastings.
-Details are provided in the appendix. \end{itemize}
+\end{itemize} \item \textit{Update baseline hazard, $\lambda^{(m+1)}_0$}: This is a multi-step update involving a discretization of the time interval $[0,\tau]$ into increments, then modeling the hazard rate in each increment.
+This is motivated by the fact that if $\lambda_0$ follows a Gamma Process, then the hazard rates in any finite partition of the time interval have Gamma distributions \citep{barajas2002}.
+Additionally, the latent parameters inducing the AR(1) smoothness across increments are also updated with a mix of grid sampling and adaptive Metropolis steps.
+Details are provided in Appendix \ref{ap:mcmc}. \end{itemize}

-Note that the induced nested clustering of the $EDP$ is explicitly encoded into this sampler.
+Note that the induced nested clustering of the EDP is explicitly encoded into this sampler.
 In the cluster-update step, a given subject is most likely to be assigned to the cluster with parameters that yield the highest joint-distribution evaluation (i.e. fit their data the best).
 Moreover, each subject can possibly be assigned to a new cost cluster, new effectiveness cluster within an existing cost cluster, or a new cost-effectiveness cluster.
-The latter is likely to occur if, for example, the subject is so unique that random parameter draws from the prior fit that subject's data better than any of the existing cluster-specific parameters.
+This last event is likely to occur if, for example, the subject is so unique that random parameter draws from the prior fit that subject's data better than any of the existing cluster-specific parameters.
 Furthermore, note that each term for an existing cluster in $P(c_i^{(m+1)}=(j,k) \mid -, D)$ is an increasing function of the number of patients already assigned to that cluster.
-This is the ``rich-get-richer" property of the $EDP$ - the \textit{a priori} favoring of assignment to larger clusters.
-This prevents over-fitting by penalizing the addition of many small clusters.
+This is the ``rich-get-richer'' property of the EDP - the \textit{a priori} favoring of assignment to larger clusters.
+This prevents over-fitting by penalizing small clusters.
 After every cycle, $c_i^{(m+1)}$ maps each subject to a set of updated parameters $(\omega_i^{(m+1)}, \theta_i^{(m+1)}, \lambda_0^{(m+1)})$.
 After a sufficient burn-in period this algorithm produces $M$ draws from the posterior $\{\omega_{1:n}^{(m)}, \theta_{1:n}^{(m)}, \lambda_0^{(m)}, c_{1:n}^{(m)} \}_{1:M}$.
+These can be used to do full posterior inference on any functional of the joint including, as we will see, causal estimands.